Sam Knob Trail on the Blue Ridge Parkway

 Blue Ridge Parkway hiking adventures near Sam Knob

-Finished the Sam Knob Trail, and still have energy (and daylight) left to burn?
-Don’t miss the exceptional trails to waterfalls and through rolling meadow at nearby Graveyard Fields, located on the Blue Ridge Parkway at MP 418.
+Finished the Sam Knob Trail, and still have some energy (and daylight) left to burn?
+Don’t miss the excellent trails to waterfalls and through rolling meadow at nearby Graveyard Fields, located on the Blue Ridge Parkway at MP 418.
 Further east, cascading waterfalls tumble into cool, crystal-clear pools at Skinny Dip Falls, located at MP 417.
 And to the west, outstanding views await at the summit of Devil’s Courthouse, located on the Blue Ridge Parkway at MP 422.

 Sam Knob Trail: Directions & Details